 - Incident response: Flagged incidents should be ranked by threat level to help IT prioritize response, especially in the face of fast-propagating threats.

-- Incident investigation: It should make forensic investigation easier and faster by collecting necessary endpoint and traffic data in a central data for analysis.
+- Incident investigation: It should make forensic investigation easier and faster by collecting necessary endpoint and traffic data in a central space for analysis.

 Not all endpoint security products are created equal.
 Some EPPs are better than others at detecting threats, while some EDR platforms offer more capabilities either built-in or as optional extras.